Complications from the Misuse of Laxatives and Diuretics

 Laxative Misuse Treatment

 The treatment for the misuse of laxatives is primarily psychological and targeted toward addressing a patient’s psychological dependency on laxatives and how that relates to their eating disorder.
-Physical dependency can be addressed through medication and fluid intake.
+Physical dependency can be addressed through appropriate medical oversight to treat the electrolyte disturbances and edema formation, often through the use of prescribed diuretics in the early stages.

 Education on Bowel Function